chriscasto/go-ensure/README.md

 ```

 While the array validator does have its own methods you can use for validating
-it directly, most of the time you will want to apply validation to each of the
+the array directly, most of the time you will want to apply validation to each of the
 items it contains.
 You can do this by passing an appropriate validator to the
 `Each()` method.
 For example, to make sure each string in an array contains at
 least one vowel, you could do something like this: